awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.vpc.md

 ### Load balancer visibility<a name="environments-cfg-vpc-console-lbvisibility"></a>

-For a load balanced environment, choose the load balancer scheme\.
+For a load\-balanced environment, choose the load balancer scheme\.
 By default, the load balancer is public, with a public IP address and domain name\.
 If your application only serves traffic from within your VPC or a connected VPN, deselect this option and choose private subnets for your load balancer to make the load balancer internal and disable access from the Internet\.

 ### Load balancer subnets<a name="environments-cfg-vpc-console-lbsubnets"></a>

-For a load balanced environment, choose the subnets that your load balancer uses to serve traffic\.
+For a load\-balanced environment, choose the subnets that your load balancer uses to serve traffic\.
 For a public application, choose public subnets\.
 Use subnets in multiple availability zones for high availability\.
 For an internal application, choose private subnets and disable load balancer visibility\.

 ![\[Load balancer settings section in the Modify network configuration page on the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environments-cfg-vpc-console-lb.png)